dev6920/fortnite-accountID-grabber/README.md

-Yes you read the name correctly
+Yes you saw the name correctly
 this code was made by me dev6920.

 Perks?